progBorg/advent-of-code-2018/README.md

 # Advent of Code solutions 2018

-My solutions for the Advent of Code project of 2018
+My solutions for the Advent of Code project of 2018, in C++11.

 Each solution, along with the necessary input values, is contained within its own directory under `/src/`.